 To get to Grund from Ville Haute, there is an elevator next to the Justice Quarter.
 The elevator descends through the cliff and you exit through a tunnel into the town.
 Like all public transport in Luxembourg, the elevator is free!

 Ps.
-There’s another elevator north of Ville Haute called Panoramic Elevator of the Pfaffenthal – this one has glass walls so you can enjoy the view as
+There’s another elevator north of Ville Haute called the Panoramic Elevator of the Pfaffenthal – this one has glass walls so you can enjoy the view as you go up or down.

 14. Rue Münster